Karni Mata Festival Featured in

 Rajasthan is well-known not only for its history and cultural heritage but enchanting festivals and fairs.
 One of such is the Karni Mata Fair at the Karni Mata Temple (also known as the Rat Temple) which makes for an interesting attraction for tourists.
-The fair is organized twice a year during April-May and October-November.
+The fair is organized twice a year during March–April and September–October.
 It's organized with great love, discipline, and joy with the whole town taking part in it.

 The festival is dedicated to the mystical Karni Mata who was believed to have supernatural powers.
 Because of all her kindness to the poor and downtrodden, she was worshipped as a goddess in Bikaner and a beautiful temple for worship made of marble and stone was built after her mysterious disappearance.